rufio-tf2/key-modifiers/README.md

 ## How to use it

+I've got this set up to show the following examples of how to use it.
+For any of these example keys that you aren't planning to modify, you should:

+- Remove the key file from the [`keys/`](./key-modifiers/keys) folder
+- Clean them out of [`resetKeys.cfg`](./key-modifiers/resetKeys.cfg) file
+- Clean them out of [`altModify.cfg`](./key-modifiers/altModify.cfg) file

 ### Example

 It's easier to explain how to use this by walking through an example.
 I have another script, the [Hightower Practice Script](https://github.com/rufio-tf2/hightower-practice), which uses the numpad keys to teleport me around Hightower.